SS Queen Cristina (1901): Sinking

 An investigation held at the British Consulate in San Francisco found that the vessel's compass developed a discrepancy of 14 degrees prior to departure, but given the adjustments made by the crew, the court decided this to be of no consequence.
-The court found that between 20:00 on October 20 and the time of grounding, no attempt was made to verify the course of the vessel or measure depth despite the presence of the thick fog.
+The court found that between 20:00 on October 20 and the time of grounding, no attempt was made to verify the course of the vessel or measure depth, despite the presence of the thick fog.
 Both the captain and the second mate were censured but did not lose their licenses.

-The ship went aground at a place where she was surrounded by many submerged rocks and it was impossible to reach her, and the vessel was abandoned and declared a total wreck.
+The ship went aground at a place where she was surrounded by many submerged rocks.
+It was impossible to reach her, and the vessel was abandoned and declared a total wreck.
 Even though the wreck was in an exposed position open to southern and southwestern storms, Queen Cristina managed to survive the winter of 1907-08 and finally was broken and sunk in January 1909.